Blog

 • Accommodation proof: Lease, property deed, or hosted accommodation declaration.

-• Clean criminal record: From countries lived in for more than one year.
+• Clean criminal record: Required from any countries where the individual has lived for more than one year.

 • Health insurance: Valid for Portuguese territory.